 Indoor Environmental Management offers the following two dehumidifiers.
 Both units include a low-maintenance, self-draining design that can operate in low temperatures down to 40°F.

-The SaniDry™ XP Basement Air System is ENERGY STAR® rated three times more efficient than a consumer-branded store dehumidifier, is capable of dehumidifying an area of up to 2,500 square feet, and comes equipped with an air filter.
+The SaniDry™ XP Basement Air System is capable of dehumidifying an area of up to 2,500 square feet, and comes equipped with an air filter.

-The SaniDry™ Sedona is a dehumidifier system designed and ENERGY STAR® rated for crawl spaces with a coverage area of up to 2,200 square feet.
+The SaniDry™ Sedona is a dehumidifier system designed for crawl spaces with a coverage area of up to 2,200 square feet.

 Installing the SaniDry™ XP and SaniDry™ Sedona can be done in a timely fashion, while not adding any additional time to the original job.